 8. Do better keyword research

 Almost any content strategy begins when you conduct keyword research.
 Unfortunately, certain ecommerce businesses spend a lot of time creating blog posts for keywords that are way out of their leagues in terms of competitiveness.
-This was one of the common content marketing mistakes I struggled with when I started writing posts.
+This was one of the aspects of ecommerce content marketing strategies I struggled with when I started writing posts.

 If your website isn’t showing up on the first page of search results, it might be time to fine-tune your keyword research.
 If you run a new website or one without a lot of content, aim to get organic traffic by targeting low-competition keywords.